truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSFTP.md

 Provide a name for the jail and pick a target FreeBSD image.
 This example uses 11.3.

-Set the networking options to either DHCP or a static IP and confirm to create.
+Select the networking options for either DHCP or a static IP and confirm to create.

 ![JailsAddNetworking](/images/CORE/12.0/JailsAddNetworking.png "Jail Networking Options")